JohnAnih/dask-data-pipeline/README.md

 # dask-data-pipeline

-The project was inspired by Street Group.
+This project was inspired by Street Group.
 This repo leverages on dask functionalities to load, extract and transform data as a JSON file.

 ## Directory structure
 ------------